– General Information –

 Online, Badziakouski mostly focused on cash games.
 However, he does have some sporadic big scores in MTT’s as well.
 For example, in September 2018, he came in second in the $5,200 POWERFEST NLHE Super High Roller for $150,960 on partypoker.
 He lost the heads-up battle for the title to Czech casino owner Leon Tsoukernik.

-In January 2019, it was announced that Badziakouski joined partypoker Team Pro.
+In January 2019, it was announced that Badziakouski is joining partypoker Team Pro.
 Now he’s listed as part of the Player Panel on party’s website.

-During the Corona months Mikita finished runner-up in yet another big online event.
+During the early months of the Coronavirus pandemic, Mikita finished runner-up in yet another big online event.
 He finished second to Lev Gottlieb in the WSOP Online $10k Short-Deck Championship for $210,249, barely missing his first bracelet.